FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 extracted information are aligned with the information that is provided by the specific (single) source, even if the source provides information that may conflict with other information in other sources.

-Data in a conclusion that is identified as *extracted information* MUST conform to the following constraints:
+Data in a conclusion that is identified as "extracted information" MUST conform to the following constraints:

-* The conclusion (including any data it contains) MUST NOT refer to more than one source description.
+* The conclusion (including any data it encloses) MUST NOT refer to more than one source description.
 * All source references used by the conclusion MUST resolve to the same source description, although each reference MAY contain distinct qualifying information such as attribution.

+## 4.1 Persona

+GEDCOM X provides a specific definition for the term "persona" that is used to refer to an instance of `http://gedcomx.org/v1/Person` that has been identified as extracted information.

 # 5. Extensibility